Pallonji Mistry

-Pallonji Shapoorji Mistry (1 June 1929 – 28 June 2022) was an Indian-born Irish billionaire construction tycoon.
+Pallonji Shapoorji Mistry (1 June 1929 – 28 June 2022) was an Irish billionaire businessman of Indian descent.
 He was chairman of the Shapoorji Pallonji Group and a major shareholder of India's largest private conglomerate, Tata Group.
-He was one of the world's wealthiest people.

 Early life

 Pallonji Mistry was born to Shapoorji Mistry in Bombay (now Mumbai) on 1 June 1929.
 He was a member of Parsi community in Bombay.

 The Mistrys own a substantial construction company, Shapoorji Pallonji.
 Shapoorji, the group patriarch and Pallonji's father, built some of Mumbai's landmarks around the Fort area – the Hong Kong & Shanghai Bank, the Grindlays Bank, the Standard Chartered Bank, the State Bank of India and the Reserve Bank of India buildings.